Halo 5: Guardians: Gameplay

-Halo 5: Guardians is a first-person shooter, with players experiencing most gameplay through the eyes of a playable character.
-The camera switches to a third-person view for some cinematics and gameplay sequences.

-The game preserves many of the core features of the Halo franchise's gameplay experience.
-Players step into the powered armor of a Spartan.
-The game modifies character movement and abilities compared to previous games.
-New to the series are "Spartan Abilities", replacing the Armor Abilities of previous games.
-Players are equipped with thruster packs they can use to dash in any direction, sprint, charge, slide across surfaces, and clamber up ledges.
-A "ground pound" sends an airborne player crashing to the ground, dealing damage to enemies in the landing zone.
-Old weapons return alongside new ones, sometimes with altered mechanics.
-All firearms can be zoomed in, a capability restricted to specific weapons in previous games.
-When zoomed in while airborne, the player can hover off the ground for a short period.
+Halo 5: Guardians is a first-person shooter game.
+Players assume the role of powerful "Spartan" supersoldiers with a host of abilities, and use on a combination of guns, grenades, and melee attacks in story-based campaign and multiplayer modes.
+Players can sprint indefinitely, as opposed to the sprint limits in previous games in the series, though their damage-absorbing shield will not recharge in multiplayer; at top speed, the player character can slide across the ground or charge into an enemy.
+A thruster pack allows for a speed boost or lateral movements, and players can clamber up ledges to reach higher ground.
+Every weapon can be aimed while zoomed in, similar to iron sights; sustaining fire will knock players out of the zoomed view.
+By zooming while airborne, players briefly hover; while aloft, players can target the ground for an area-of-effect attack.
+The game features new weapons, as well as returning ones with tweaked mechanics.

-The game's story-based campaign mode has the player assume the roles of two different protagonists, the Master Chief and Jameson Locke.
+The game's campaign mode casts the player in the roles of two protagonists, the Master Chief and Jameson Locke.
 Each character is accompanied by a persistent fireteam of non-player character Spartans—Blue Team for Chief, and Fireteam Osiris for Locke—who are present at all times.
-During cooperative play, other players assume control of these Spartans, who each have different loadouts and attributes.
-Players can control their AI fireteam members with simple directions via the d-pad; for example, picking up a weapon, getting into a vehicle, or prioritizing a selected enemy.
-If any Spartan takes too much damage, they enter an incapacitated state, and can be revived by another fireteam member before dying.
+During cooperative play, other human players assume control of these Spartans, who each have different loadouts and attributes.
+Players can direct computer-controlled fireteam members via the d-pad to perform actions such as picking up a weapon, getting into a vehicle, or prioritizing a selected enemy.
+If a Spartan takes too much damage, they enter an incapacitated state, and can be revived by another fireteam member before dying.
 The game's difficulty scales to compensate for the number of human players.